KyleRui0202/region_oriented_tweet_crawl/README.md

 pip install twitter
 ```

-You may also install it from its GitGub repository: https://github.com/sixohsix/twitter.git.
+You may also install it from its GitHub repository: https://github.com/sixohsix/twitter.git.
 You can learn more about pip [here](https://pypi.python.org/pypi/pip).

 ## Configuration

-Before running the tookit you have to configure it properly:
+Before running the toolkit you have to configure it properly:

 First, set the required OAuth credentials for your Twitter App: